Skip to main content

 Open all

 AgentCore Memory makes it easy for developers to build context-aware agents using any open-source framework.
-Memory provides industry-leading accuracy along with support for both short-term memory for multi-turn conversations and long-term memory that persists across sessions, with the ability to share memory stores across agents.
-The capability offers unique flexibility, allowing developers to create custom extraction logic using their preferred large language models and prompts to capture exactly what matters for their use case.
-With managed infrastructure that handles vector embeddings and memory consolidation along with enterprise features like observability, developers can focus on building intelligent agents rather than managing memory systems.
+Memory provides industry-leading accuracy along with support for both short-term memory for multi-turn conversations and long-term memory that persists across sessions, with the ability to not only share memory stores across agents but also learn from experiences.
+The service offers unique flexibility, allowing developers to create custom extraction logic using their preferred models and prompts to capture exactly what matters for their use case.
+With managed infrastructure that handles vector embeddings, memory consolidation, and reflection, along with enterprise features like observability, developers can focus on building intelligent agents rather than managing memory systems.

-1/Eliminates infrastructure management: AgentCore Memory eliminates the need for developers to manage complex memory infrastructure.
-Developers can store and retrieve memories with just a few lines of code while AgentCore automatically handles vector embeddings, storage, and memory consolidation behind the scenes.
+1/ Eliminates infrastructure management: Developers can store and retrieve memories with just a few lines of code while AgentCore automatically handles vector embeddings, storage, memory consolidation, and reflection behind the scenes, enabling agents to share knowledge and learn from experiences over time.

-2/Enterprise-grade: AgentCore memory provides encrypted, namespaces-based storage with VPC support to allow the developer to segment memory based on their preferred taxonomy such as by user, project, or business unit, keeping data isolated and easy to retrieve.
+2/ Enterprise-grade security: AgentCore Memory provides encrypted, namespaces-based storage to allow the developer to segment memory based on their preferred taxonomy such as by user, project, or business unit, keeping data isolated and easy to retrieve within secure VPC environments.

 Code Interpreter